boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/custom-theme-embedding.md

 # Custom theme

-Custom theme allows you to customize the appearance of the Bold BI embedded dashboard.
-Using the custom theme option, the dashboard can be customized with a variety of themes that are available on the Bold BI server.
+The custom theme feature enables you to personalize the appearance of the Bold BI embedded dashboard.
+By selecting the custom theme option, you can modify the dashboard using different themes that are accessible on the Bold BI server.

-> **NOTE:** To set custom theme, you should upload the custom theme files in Bold BI Server, please go through this [link](/site-administration/look-and-feel-settings-in-embedded-analytics/#custom-theme) for more details about uploading custom theme files.
+> **NOTE:** In order to set a custom theme, you should upload the custom theme files in Bold BI Server.
+Please refer to this [link](/site-administration/look-and-feel-settings-in-embedded-analytics/#custom-theme) for more information on how to upload custom theme files.

-* `appearance`   - This member used to set the custom theme in the embedded dashboard.
+* `appearance`   - This member used to configure the custom theme in the embedded dashboard.
-* `application`  - This member used to set the custom theme for button, menu, popup areas as branding color.
+* `application`  - This member used to set the custom theme for buttons, menus, and popup areas as the branding color.
-* `dashboard`    - This member used to set custom theme in dashboard with combination of `appearance` and `application` members.
+* `dashboard`    - This member used to set a custom theme in the dashboard by combining the `appearance` and `application` members.
-* `isLocalTheme` - This member needs to be set as `true` while you directly refer the theme file in your embedding application.
+* `isLocalTheme` - This member needs to be set as true when directly referring to the theme file in your embedding application.

 <table class="params">
 <thead>